tvjames2007/sfmc_domain_history_v1/README.md

 Prerequisites
 -------------
-Requires a list of domains (with counts) in order to come up with the top 10.
+Requires a list of domains (with counts) in order to come up with the top 10 in a Data Extension named "domain_counts".
 I have another repository that describes how to get that data.
+(Or you can fake it if you know the domains you want to track.)

 How it Works
 ------------